JBurrellIRL/ProjectFour/README.md

 - The Django's "UserPassesTest" is used to limit access based on permissions i.e. to ensure that users can only edit/delete comments for which they are the author.
 If the user tries to edit a comment of which they are not the author, they are shown an HTTP 403 Forbidden error.

 ### Form Validation
 If invalid or empty data is submitted through a form or comment box on the site, the form will not submit and the browser will return an error to inform the user that valid data must be passed for the submission to be successful.
+This has been tested in multiple browsers.

-### Database Security
+### Security
 The database URL and secret key needed to access the database are stored as environment variables in the env.py file.
 This was set up prior to pushing to GitHub to ensure that this data isn't compromised.

 Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site, to ensure the integrity of the forms.